mofodox/go-todo-api/README.md

 ## To Get Started

+> Before you run the project, rename the `env.sample` to `env.local` and include your database dsn.
+If not, you will encounter an error.

 To get started, clone the project onto your local.
 Once you have cloned the project, use `go mod download` to download the project's dependencies.
 After the dependencies has been downloaded, you can run the project `go run ./cmd/api`.

 ## File Structure